paxamans/awesomeProject/README.md

 # Awesome Autostart Manager(AAM) Alpha PreRelease Notes

   The AAM application is a new utility for managing autostart applications on Windows systems.
-This is the initial Alpha version and is designed to give a sneak peek at some of the application's core functionality.
+This is the initial Alpha version and is designed for my own usage.

 ## Features